Raptors’ shooting goes cold in upset loss to Mavericks

 J.J.
+Barea has fresh memories of San Antonio scoring the final 13 points in a recent Dallas loss, and Atlanta getting the last five with the score tied in the Mavericks' most recent game.

+The diminutive guard was happy to have a key role in a different ending for the last-place team in the Western Conference.

-Barea scored 20 points, including a clinching a layup in the final seconds, and the Dallas Mavericks ended another six-game winning streak by Toronto with a 98-93 victory over the Raptors on Tuesday night.
+Barea scored 20 points, including a clinching layup in the final seconds, and the Mavericks ended another six-game winning streak by the Toronto Raptors with a 98-93 victory on Tuesday night.

 The Mavericks held DeMar DeRozan and the Raptors to season lows in shooting percentage as Toronto lost for just the second time in 14 games, with each loss coming after six straight wins.

+"I was thinking about our problems closing out, last three minutes, I was like, (hoping) it doesn't happen again," said Barea, who tied the team high with four assists.
+"Something we've got to learn.
+We've got to do a better job of getting some important buckets at the end."

-Dirk Nowitzki scored 18 points and fellow German Maxi Kleber had 15 points and matched his rookie season best with five blocks.
-Harrison Barnes had 16 points and 10 rebounds.
+Dirk Nowitzki scored 18 points and fellow German Maxi Kleber had 15 points and matched his rookie season bests with five blocks and eight rebounds.
+Harrison Barnes had 16 points and 10 boards.

 Kyle Lowry led Toronto with 23 points but didn't score in the fourth quarter, while DeRozan couldn't get going at all after averaging 37 points on a three-game road winning streak that ended.

-DeRozan scored eight points while shooting 19 per cent (3 of 16).
-His previous low was 20 per cent (1 of 5) in his only other single-digit game this season – two points in a 112-78 win at Atlanta in November.
+Hounded by Dallas defensive specialist Wesley Matthews most of the game, DeRozan scored eight points while shooting 19 per cent (3 of 16).
+His previous low was 20 per cent (1 of 5) in his only other single-digit game this season — two points in a 112-78 win at Atlanta in November.

+"A lot of shots I took that were in the paint, normally shots that I make," said DeRozan, who averaged 32 points during the most recent six-game winning streak.
+"Missed a lot of floaters, easy things.
+One of them nights."

 The teams combined to make just five of 31 shots in the final 8 minutes — including two misses by Serge Ibaka with the Raptors trailing by three before Barea hit a layup with 10 seconds left after dribbling out most of the shot clock.